KentseMatshira/CS20240252_PTO2407_GroupA_Kentse-Matshira_DJS03/README.md

 Submit the refactored version of the "Book Connect" application, including all HTML, CSS, and JavaScript files.
 Ensure that your code is well-documented and adheres to the specified Styleguides.
 Include a written report covering the discussion and reflection points outlined above.

 Make sure to submit your project to the LMS on the DJS03 Project Tab.
+Usage:
+Day Night Apply Theme
+Challenges and Solutions
+Loading Variables:
+-Challenge: Variables and attributes needed to be dynamically loaded and updated.

+Solution: Used appropriate methods to ensure variables are correctly set and accessed.
+Ensured that attributes were properly assigned and updated in the custom element.
+Callback Function Timing:
+Challenge: Ensuring that event listeners and callbacks functioned correctly after rendering.
+Solution: Added event listeners after the component was fully rendered, and used lifecycle hooks or state management to handle timing issues.
+Dynamic Content Handling:
+Challenge: Handling dynamic content and updates within the custom components.
+Solution: Used document fragments and efficient DOM manipulation techniques to manage and update the content smoothly.
+Future Components
+Here are three additional components that could be converted into web components:

+Pagination Controls:
+Purpose: Manage pagination for the book list, allowing users to navigate between pages.

+Notification Banner:
+Purpose: Display notifications or messages to users, such as success or error messages.

+User Profile Widget:
+Purpose: Display user profile information and settings in a modular way.

+Conclusion
+By creating modular web components, we have improved the structure and maintainability of our application.
+Each component is designed to handle specific functionality, making the codebase more organized and easier to manage.
+The challenges faced were addressed through careful implementation and testing, ensuring that the components work seamlessly within the app.

+About
+[DJS03] Starter Code for Module 3's Project Submission
+Usage:
+Day Night Apply Theme
+Challenges and Solutions
+Loading Variables:
+-Challenge: Variables and attributes needed to be dynamically loaded and updated.

+Solution: Used appropriate methods to ensure variables are correctly set and accessed.
+Ensured that attributes were properly assigned and updated in the custom element.
+Callback Function Timing:
+Challenge: Ensuring that event listeners and callbacks functioned correctly after rendering.
+Solution: Added event listeners after the component was fully rendered, and used lifecycle hooks or state management to handle timing issues.
+Dynamic Content Handling:
+Challenge: Handling dynamic content and updates within the custom components.
+Solution: Used document fragments and efficient DOM manipulation techniques to manage and update the content smoothly.
+Future Components
+Here are three additional components that could be converted into web components:

+Pagination Controls:
+Purpose: Manage pagination for the book list, allowing users to navigate between pages.

+Notification Banner:
+Purpose: Display notifications or messages to users, such as success or error messages.

+User Profile Widget:
+Purpose: Display user profile information and settings in a modular way.

+Conclusion
+By creating modular web components, we have improved the structure and maintainability of our application.
+Each component is designed to handle specific functionality, making the codebase more organized and easier to manage.
+The challenges faced were addressed through careful implementation and testing, ensuring that the components work seamlessly within the app.